Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-2-start.md

 This should all be working successfully.
 Now that we have bootstrapped a basic Spring Boot App, let's add some Redis in there.
 * We'll start by creating a data structure in Java, so let's make a simple `Message` POJO and give it two `String` attributes: `welcomeText` and `messageText`.
 * Add an id attribute of type `String` and add the `@Id` annotation to it so Spring Data knows that this is the id column.
 * We need to tell Spring Data that this is a structure that we want to store as a Redis hash, so add the `@RedisHash` annotation to the class.
+Also give it the required getters and setters.
 * Next, we'll add a `MessageCrudRepository` interface that extends `CrudRepository<Message, String>`.
 Be sure to add the `@Repository` annotation so that Spring Data can autowire an implementation of this interface.
-* Add a `MessageController` class that injects the `CrudRepository` in its constructor and adds it to an instance variable called `repo`.
+* Add a `MessageController` class that injects the `MessageCrudRepository` in its constructor and adds it to an instance variable called `repo`.
 In the constructor, create a new instance of your `Message` POJO, populate the attributes and store it in the Repository by its id using the `repo.save(..)` method.
 Add the `@RestController` annotation to the class.
-* Add a `hello()` method to the RestController with a `@GetMapping` annotation and the return type being our `Message` POJO and retrieve and return the value from the Repository using the `findById(..)` method.
+* Add a `hello()` method to the RestController with a `@GetMapping` annotation and the return type being our `Message` POJO and retrieve and return the value from the Repository using the `findById(..)` method (and the id that you used when populating the `Message` object).
-* Build the project and run it:
+* Build the project and run it (make sure Redis is still running locally, or restart it if it isn't):
 ```
 ./mvnw package spring-boot:run
 ```